holys519/solafune_precipitation_nowcasting/doc/public_scores.md

 - `doc/research_survey.md`
 - Solafune submission list copied by the user on 2026-07-08
 - Solafune submission list copied by the user on 2026-07-09
+- Solafune submission list copied by the user on 2026-07-10

 ## Current Best